Services for students at Shoalhaven Campus

 - Telephone: Careers Central will call you directly using the mobile phone number you have provided in SOLS.

-Our online suite of Careers Central services available to Shoalhaven students, you might want to start with exploring the upcoming online workshops and employer events here.
-Why not also check out our Careers Central facebook page.
+Our online suite of Careers and Employability resources is available to Shoalhaven students, you might want to start by exploring the upcoming online workshops and employer events.
+Why not also check out our Careers and Employability Facebook page.

 Jobs advertised on SEEK in the Shoalhaven area

-You also have access to our careers portal, Careerhub+ which is packed with career resources, videos and interactive tools – all accessible using your UOW username and password.
+You also have access to our careers portal Career Resources which is packed with career resources, videos and interactive tools – all accessible using your UOW username and password.

 The Regional Career Consultant works with students, employers and academic staff to deliver targeted career development services and initiatives to enhance student employability and graduate career outcomes.